Dreams Across Oceans: Hmong Media and its Influences on Hmong Cultural Change

 There is thus an attempt to use videos to arouse emotions, a love for one’s ethnic group and for the past, a kind of forced patriotism, controlled nostalgia for the “imagined” homeland through the power of the “imaged” in the media products consumed by those living in exile.
 This may arise from a real sense of loss and the trauma of war, the sudden forced departure from the homeland that Hmong video producers want to share with their audience, to bring out the desired emotional impact, and maybe to appease the nostalgia this first generation of the Hmong in the diaspora so acutely feel and continue to feel.
 By this very appeal, producers may also be able to convince Hmong consumers to part with their money for these video products.
 This is not to say, of course, that producers fabricate or falsify some video images in order to fulfil their own interpretation of reality about Hmong history and traditional culture in the homeland, so as to captivate more consumer interest, more acceptance of their commercialised media products by those living in exile.
 Consumers longing for a homeland will perceive their own reality in the images made by video producers.
 What is in question is the fact that producers often control the kind of images they select for presentation – at the risk of falsifying this reality so much longed for by the consumers.

-Hmong videos, therefore, can constitute the means by which producers exert their dominant discourses and cultural interpretations on viewers, as well as putting their homeland longings and feelings into work in order to realize their artistic dreams - and also earning some money on the side as one of their primary motives.
+Hmong videos, therefore, can constitute the means by which producers exert their dominant discourses and cultural interpretations on viewers, as well as putting their homeland longings and feelings into work in order to realise their artistic dreams - and also earning some money on the side as one of their primary motives.
 Making these videos is hard work and the financial returns can be minimal, but the satisfaction of having produced a work of art, having a message to pass on and share can make it well worth the trouble.
-For the consumers, videos help them understand their past as interpreted by producers, or fulfill their curiosity about places they long to see but are separated from for political and economic reasons.
+For the consumers, videos help them understand their past as interpreted by producers, or fulfil their curiosity about places they long to see but are separated from for political and economic reasons.
 The media images feed, generate and increase the fantasies consumers hold for these locations, for homeland objects of subjective erotic desires and for sites of “recuperated passions” for transnational imaginings, as Schein (op. cit.) vividly puts it.

 Those enterprising individuals or companies who produce Hmong videos may be primarily interested in making financial profits from their media products.
 However, they may also be driven by other factors such as: (1) attempts to satisfy their own homeland longings and those of the video consumers; (2) the wish to entertain and educate their fellow Hmong; (3) the desire to consolidate and assert the identity or existence of the Hmong in the global community; and (4) the need to upgrade or add to Hmong culture through preserving what is practicable and borrowing to add what is desirable from other sources.
 In this way, the Hmong culture has been reinvented, maintained, changed, brought up to-date as it were, while such media products also help in the expansion the Hmong cultural capital.